Google Sheets ImportXML – Automatically Scrape Web and Collect Product Price Info

 Secondly, Web Scraping for Repricing and Optimising Cost per Sale of Paid Media

 Unless you are not aware of, you will not be surprised to see your SKU conversion rate is going down when your competitor is buying the same advertising keyword offering lower pricing than yours.

 15% – 30% product profit margin is a common range in the eCommerce sector, lowering the pricing is basically equal to lowering the profit margin, if you don’t want to lose new customer acquisition opportunities, and prefer to compete with the rivals.
-In parallel, your paid media bidding strategy also needs adjusting to work with the new pricing, for the purpose to earn profit rather than losing money in this battle game.
+In parallel, your paid media bidding strategy also needs adjusting to working with the new pricing, for the purpose to earn profit rather than losing money in this battle game.

 What’s Google Sheets ImportXML Function

 In Google Sheets, the ImportXML formula will be formatted with two arguments: